← View all Templates

-How Medium handles design critiques
+How Medium handles design critiques.

-Created by -
+Created by Workflowy.

 Done properly, design critiques can serve to turn decent design solutions into great ones.
 When other team members lend their constructive opinions - often, a better solution will take form.